kevinfaveri/kevinfaveri/README.md

 Just kidding.

-I'm a full-cycle software engineer with 6+ years of experience.
-I've work experience in financial institutions and learning management companies.
-Currently, I'm proudly lending my skills to help the [future of education in the USA](https://soraschools.com/).
-Currently available for freelance jobs.
+I'm a full-cycle software engineer with 7+ years of experience.
+I've work experience in financial institutions and education companies.

 I'm also a proud open-sourceror, always publishing a new idea here at Github (the most successful ones are pinned below).